GrahamA2-zz/AqxNWaveReceiver/readme.md

 Tech
 -----------

-NWave uses Spring boot to create a simple self contained servlet container
+Uses Spring boot to create a simple self contained servlet container

 Running the Service
 --------------